Low-Range Drink Driving

-Driving a vehicle while over the “general alcohol limit” but not over the “middle alcohol limit”, commonly called low-range drink driving, is the charge which the Police will lay against a person who is found driving a vehicle with a blood alcohol concentration (BAC) of over 0.05% but under 0.10%.
-Low-range drink driving carries a maximum penalty of 3 months imprisonment and/or a 14 Penalty Unit fine for a first offence.
+Driving a vehicle while over the “general alcohol limit” but not over the “middle alcohol limit”, commonly called low-range drink driving, is the charge police lay against a person found driving a vehicle with a blood alcohol concentration (BAC) of over 0.05% but under 0.10%.
+Low-range drink driving carries a maximum penalty of 3 months imprisonment and/or 14 penalty units for a first offence.

-A second offence within 5 years attracts a maximum penalty of 6 months imprisonment and/or a 20 Penalty Unit fine.
-A third or subsequent offence in that period, carries a maximum penalty of 9 months imprisonment and/or a 28 Penalty Unit fine.
+A second offence within 5 years attracts a maximum penalty of 6 months imprisonment and/or 20 penalty units.
+A third or subsequent offence in that period, carries a maximum penalty of 9 months imprisonment and/or a 28 penalty units.

 Upon convicting a person of low-range drink driving a court is required to disqualify them from holding or obtaining a Queensland drivers licence for between 1 and 9 months (for a first offence).
 Second and subsequent offences attract a mandatory disqualification period of between 3 and 18 months.